Stratio/crossdata/doc/src/site/sphinx/about.rst

 About
 *****

-Crossdata (aka Meta) is a distributed framework and a data layer that unifies the interaction with batch and streaming sources supporting multiple datastore technologies thanks to its generic architecture and a custom SQL-like language with support for streaming queries.
+Crossdata is a distributed framework and a data layer that unifies the interaction with batch and streaming sources supporting multiple datastore technologies thanks to its generic architecture and a custom SQL-like language with support for streaming queries.
 Supporting multiple architectures imposes two main challenges: how to normalize the access to the datastores, and how to cope with datastore limitations.
 To access multiple technologies